 The most important step you can take is to contact your elected officials at all levels of government (local, state and federal), and let them know you oppose arresting responsible marijuana smokers.
 As a constituent, you hold special influence over the politicians who represent your district.
 It is critical you let them know how you feel.

-Because the marijuana smoking community remains largely "in the closet" and is all too often invisible politically, our core constituency currently exercises far less political power than our numbers would otherwise suggest.
+Because the marijuana consumers have for too long remained "in the closet" and is all too often invisible politically, our core constituency currently exercises far less political power than our numbers would otherwise suggest.
 The only way to overcome this handicap is for more of us to take an active role, and routinely contact our elected officials.

-A majority of the American public opposes sending marijuana smokers to jail, and 3 out of 4 support the medical use of marijuana.
+According to national polls, an estimated six out of ten Americans believe that the adult use of marijuana ought to be legal and more than nine out of ten citizens endorse legalizing marijuana for therapeutic use.
 Yet many elected officials remain fearful that if they support these reform proposals, they will be perceived as "soft" on crime and drugs and defeated at the next election.